zachmay/inventorium/report.md

     $(persistFileWith lowerCaseSettings "src/model")
 ```

-At compile time, GHC its metaprogramming engine, Template Haskell, and `persistFileWith` will
+At compile time, the `persistFileWith` function will use GHC's metaprogramming engine, Template Haskell,
-read in our schema definition and generate corresponding Haskell code, with the specific mappings
+to read in our schema definition and generate corresponding Haskell code, with the specific mappings
 between generated Haskell identifiers and database tables being governed by the `lowerCaseSettings`
 value.